 Property Not Redeemed

-- If the property is not redeemed during the on year period, the Collector registers the new owner at the Land Titles Office in Victoria, thus cancelling all previous registered charges, except for those matters set out in Section 276(1)(c) to (g) of the Land Title Act and any lien of the Crown, an improvement district or a local district.
+- If the property is not redeemed during the on year period, the Collector registers the new owner at the Land Titles Office, thus cancelling all previous registered charges, except for those matters set out in Section 276(1)(c) to (g) of the Land Title Act and any lien of the Crown, an improvement district or a local district.

 - The new owners are required to pay the property tax sales tax to the Provincial Sales Tax Administrator after application has been made to register the Land Titles Office.